fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 <CheckoutCommitWarning />

-Here's an example of how the comman would look like for the branch name `testnet-alpha-1`.
+Here's an example of how the command would look like for the branch name `testnet-alpha-1`.

 ```sh
 git checkout testnet-alpha-1